DavidGiard/Presentation-Slides/presentations/You-and-Your-Technical-Community/README.md

 In today's presentation, I will share with you how others have helped advance my career and how I connected with them.
 I'll show you how you can enhance your career by drawing on the experiences of those around you.
 And how to have fun doing it.

+    NOTE: This presentation is usually delivered as a conference keynote!

 [Slides](https://1drv.ms/p/s!AsEkrMBA7Ehw1a9070wCTv3jL1ScTg?e=2uEOyp)